6leetcode/6leetcode/questions/Algorithms/1380. Lucky Numbers in a Matrix/README.md

 <pre>
 <strong>Input:</strong> matrix = [[3,7,8],[9,11,13],[15,16,17]]
 <strong>Output:</strong> [15]
-<strong>Explanation:</strong> 15 is the only lucky number since it is the minimum in its row and the maximum in its column
+<strong>Explanation:</strong> 15 is the only lucky number since it is the minimum in its row and the maximum in its column.
 </pre>

 <p><strong>Example 2:</strong></p>